openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/VPU.md

 * `Pad` layer works only with 4D tensors.
 * `Floor` layer works only with FP16 type.
 * `ConvTranspose` layer not supported.
-* `GatherElements` layer not supported for negative axis.
+* `GatherElements` layer is not supported for negative axis.

 ## See Also